 - Portals Owned: This is the number of portals that have at least one of your resonators on it.
-(Note that this is different than the definition of “owning” a portal means you are the most recent person to capture it and it has not since been neutralized or flipped, even if you no longer have any resonators on it.)
+(Note that this is different than the definition of “owning” a portal elsewhere, which is that you are the most recent agent to capture it and it has not since been neutralized or flipped, even if you no longer have any resonators on it.)

 - Control Fields Active: The number of control fields you created (meaning you threw the last link) that are still standing.

 - Mind Unit Control: The total MU for control fields anchored by the portals in the Portals Owned value.
 This means you can have zero control fields active, but still have a Mind Unit Control value greater than zero.[reference]

-- Current Hacking Streak: How many days in a row that you have hacked at least one portal.
+- Current Hackstreak: The length of your current hackstreak.
 If you miss a day, this value resets to 0.

 - Unique Portals Visited (Explorer): Hacking, deploying/upgrading resonators, installing mods and powerups, creating links with this portal as the origin, and local recharging all count as visiting the portal.
 It also counts when you successfully nominate a portal, or submit a photo or portal scan.
 Only your first-ever visit for a particular portal will count.